digitalyoshixi/zettelkasten/content/Philosophy/Linguistic Performance.md

 tags:
   - linguistics
 ---
-This is the ability for you to write/read/express the [[Language]].
+This is the ability for you to write/read/express the [[Philosophy/Language]].
 Based off of [[Linguistic Competence]]